bodhi-project/spirit-and-nature/content/stories-from-world-games.md

     - say hi
 ---

+# Stories from World Games

 > One dreams of miracles when one is young, one wants all wickedness to disappear, everything to be always luminous, beautiful, happy, one likes stories which end happily.
 This is what one should rely on.
 >
 > — The Mother

 Presented here in this article are a number of stories from the World Game.

-# Penguin Imhoff by Aloe & Alexandra
+## Penguin Imhoff by Aloe & Alexandra

 This little penguin is called Fred Imhoff.
 He is a very rich penguin and really likes going on holidays.
 It is his summer vacation and he wants to go to a really posh beach.
 He packs all his things.
 He wants to do some snorkeling.
 By mistake he doesn’t put on his normal glasses, he puts on his goggles.
 His goggles make him see things differently and because he doesn’t see well, he reads the ticket wrong.